-n a double assertion of its proficiency in building different kinds of helicopters, Hindustan Aeronautics Ltd achieved two significant landmarks in end-September 2020.
-The company rolled out its 300th Dhruv advanced light helicopter (ALH) for the military and also conducted inaugural ground run of the first Light Combat Helicopter (LCH) it is series-producing for the Indian Army and Air Force.
-While the Dhruv, with over 280,000 flying hours logged, is already backbone of the Indian Army Aviation and also the Air Force, the LCH will be a crucial new induction that would play an important role in any armed confrontation between Indian and Chinese troops on the Ladakh border, or in the looming militarisation of the Line of Actual Control (LAC).
+In a double assertion of its proficiency in building different kinds of helicopters, Hindustan Aeronautics Ltd achieved two significant landmarks in end-September 2020.
+The company rolled out its in any armed confrontation between Indian and Chinese troops on the Ladakh border, or in the looming militarisation of the Line of Actual Control (LAC).